This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Karlee Hayes of Florida enrolled in vocational counseling, known as “Vocational Rehabilitation,” after learning about her “School to Work” program at her local high school.[2]

 The Tallahassee Democrat reports that Hayes learned invaluable clerical skills while in counseling.
-Her counselor Sherger Gray was so impressed that she was able to find Hayes a position at the Children’s Medical Services for the Florida Department of Health at the University of South Florida.
-Haye’s duties included stuffing envelopes and other clerical tasks that she was trained to do during vocational training.
+Her counselor, Sherger Gray, was so impressed that she found Hayes a position at the Children’s Medical Services for the Florida Department of Health at the University of South Florida.

 Since Hayes suffers from seizures and vision problems, her vocational counseling job coach began immediately working to provide her with the accommodations needed for her to work.
-Items supplied to Hayes include a larger computer monitor, foot pedal, grabber for retrieving dropped items, a wheelchair arm pivot, a monitor stand, and a right-handed keyboard.

 Hayes was so successful at her job that she was accepted into the STAGES (Successful Transition After Graduation for Exceptional Students) program at the University of Southern Florida (USF).
 The STAGES program allows Hayes to work at the school’s campus recreation center during her internship.